rodrigoscorrea/Assembly-Converter/README.md

 # Reserved Words
 - ".code" : starts the coding section
-- "data" : starts the data section
+- ".data" : starts the data section
 - word : input a data in the memory
 - halt : loops the program infinitely
 - move : move the data from a register to another register, cleaning the old information